-It's very rare that we pay full price for a trip to Walt Disney World.
-Prior to becoming Disney World annual passholders, we always relied on Undercover Tourist for tickets.
 That said, given the number of times we visit in a year, the annual pass was the best way for us to save.
-And since we upgraded tickets bought from Undercover Tourist to our annual passes via "ticket bridging", we didn't pay full price for the annual passes!
+And since we upgraded tickets bought from Undercover Tourist to our annual passes via “ticket bridging,” we didn't pay full price for the annual passes!

-Finally, we've long used our Chase Disney Visa to save on food and merchandise.
+Finally, before we were APs, we long used our Chase Disney Visa to save on food and merchandise.
 Read more of our 53 ways to save on your Disney vacation.

-We're not fans of nighttime shows and parades, Illuminations excepted.
-We'll watch them, but we're not plopping down on the street hours ahead of time for them.
+We’re not fans of nighttime shows and parades.
+We’ll watch them, but we’re not plopping down on the street hours ahead of time for them.

 We get why this works for families—you get to relax for a few hours, and the kids will enjoy the show.
-But we don't have kids, and even though we're shorter people, we still manage to find good views at the start of shows whenever we want them.
+But we don't have kids, and even though we’re not tall, we still manage to find good views at the start of shows whenever we want them.